b. Louis Daniel Armstrong, 4th August 1901, 'The Battlefield', New Orleans, Louisiana, U.S.A.

-By February 1927, Armstrong fronted his own band, Louis Armstrong and His Stompers, at the Sunset Café in Chicago.
+By February 1927, Louis fronted his own band, Louis Armstrong and His Stompers, at the Sunset Café in Chicago.

-In April, he reached the charts with his first vocal recording, 'Big Butter and Egg Man,' a duet with May Alix.
+In April, he reached the charts with his first vocal recording, 'Big Butter and Egg Man From The West,' a duet with May Alix.

 He took a position as star soloist in Carroll Dickerson's band at the Savoy Ballroom in Chicago in March 1928, later taking over as the band's frontman.

 'Hotter than That' was in the Top Ten in May 1928, followed in September by 'West End Blues,' which later became one of the first recordings named to the Grammy Hall of Fame.